 Student performance in Level II Fieldwork will be evaluated by fieldwork educators using the Fieldwork Performance Evaluation for the Occupational Therapist (FWPE) as required by AOTA.
-Students will be formally evaluated at mid-point and the end of the 12-week fieldwork experience.
+Students will be formally evaluated at mid-point and the end of the 12-week fieldwork experience for each Level II Fieldwork experience

 The fieldwork educator is responsible for submitting the signed formal evaluations to Formstack within one week of the final evaluation.
-The Academic Fieldwork Coordinator is responsible for assigning the grade and submitting to the University through the Central Registrar Office.
+The Academic Fieldwork Coordinator is responsible for assigning the grade and submitting the grade to the University through the Central Registrar Office.
 It is recommended that students retain a copy of the fieldwork evaluation for their own records.